-After Hurricane Sandy caused damage to beachfront property in New Jersey, the state decided to prevent a recurrence by having the US Corps of Engineers build new dunes along the beach, hoping that they would hold off the surging surf in case another hurricane came along.
+After Hurricane Sandy caused damage to beachfront property in New Jersey, so much that if it was to occur today then there is a chance that local services such as Water Mitigation Services and insurance companies might be left overwhelmed.
+For this reason, the state decided to prevent a recurrence by having the US Corps of Engineers build new dunes along the beach, hoping that they would hold off the surging surf in case another hurricane came along.
 But some of the owners of beachfront homes oppose this solution because the new dunes would impair or destroy their ocean view.
 Which sounds reasonable — what’s the point of paying extra for an oceanfront home if you can’t see the ocean?
 You could also argue what’s the point of owning an oceanfront home only to have it succumb to the power of a hurricane too?
 There are things homeowners can do to prepare their homes for such an incident.
 Ensuring that guttering is free of blockages can help to prevent leaks and damage to a home’s foundations.
 Services like Clean Pro Gutter Cleaning NJ can help with mitigating the chance of a blocked gutter becoming the cause of significant damage.

 Beyond that, some of the objecting owners have hired a first-class eminent domain lawyer, Tony Della Pelle of McKirdy & Riskin, who has filed an action on their behalf, arguing that the state should retain the seawalls which they have recently reinforced, which they contend, would do the job, preserve their property rights, and coincidentally, save the state a bundle of money.